thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Create the Add Button

-Now we'll create an "Add" button and add it to the navigation bar at the top of our the screen.
+Now we'll create an "Add" button and place it in the navigation bar at the top of our the screen.

 	// HUMMapViewController.m